Loading slang details...

 Informal.

 habibti means My darling; my love (feminine).
+Usually warm or playful; read the relationship before assuming sincerity.
+It is commonly discussed in Middle East contexts.
 It is best read as middle east slang associated with Middle East.

 "habibti" means My darling; my love (feminine).
+Usually warm or playful; read the relationship before assuming sincerity.
+It is commonly discussed in Middle East contexts.
 In Middle East, the nuance may be more specific.

 Context-dependent